Hackney carriage / private hire vehicle licences

 What happens when I have obtained my Hackney Carriage/Private Hire Vehicle licence?

 Once you have obtained your Hackney Carriage/Private Hire Vehicle licence, your vehicle can only be driven by drivers who hold a Hackney Carriage/Private Hire Vehicle drivers licence issued by Derbyshire Dales District Council.

 Your licence will be valid for one year only and will be subject to a condition that the vehicle is tested at the Council's depot 6 months after the date of the licence.
-You will be required to renewal your vehicle licence at least 10 working days before it expires.
+You will be required to submit your renewal application at least 10 working days before it expires.
 You will also be required to comply with the District Council's Taxi Licence Policy conditions that apply to all licensed vehicles.

-It is important that you read and fully understand the conditions because if you breach the conditions, you will be given penalty points in some instances, but your licence can be suspended or in some cases revoked.
+It is important that you read and fully understand the conditions because if you breach the conditions, you may be given penalty points, or in more serious cases your vehicle licence can be suspended or in some cases revoked.